smartcontractkit/documentation/docs/chainlink-nodes/run-an-ethereum-client.md

 You can use the [Geth client](https://geth.ethereum.org/docs/) for the Goerli testnet and the Ethereum Mainnet.
 See the [Geth Documentation](https://geth.ethereum.org/docs/interface/peer-to-peer/) for a list of supported networks.

+> The consensus client must be fully synced before Geth can start syncing.

 Download the `stable` image of Geth:

 ```shell